URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization

 \section{Experiments}

-In this section, we comprehensively evaluate URS against classical and learning-based solvers across more than one hundred distinct VRP variants.
-For URS, we focus on: (1) performance on seen problems and (2) zero-shot generalization under unseen ones.
-To ensure comparability with prior neural routing studies, we adopt the 100-node setting as our primary evaluation scenario for URS.
-All experiments are conducted on a single NVIDIA GeForce RTX 4090 GPU (24GB of memory) for neural solvers and an Intel Xeon Gold 6240R CPU (2.40 GHz) for classical solvers.
+In this section, we present a comprehensive evaluation of URS against both classical and neural solvers.
+For URS, we focus on four key aspects: (1) performance on 11 seen problems; (2) zero-shot generalization on 99 unseen problems; (3) scalability to large-scale VRP variants; and (4) results on benchmark datasets.
+All experiments are conducted using a single NVIDIA GeForce RTX 4090 GPU (24GB of memory) for neural solvers and an Intel Xeon Gold 6240R CPU (2.40 GHz) for classical solvers.